16.30 - 18.30

 What is a Community Fridge?

-Merton’s Community Fridge is a long-term initiative to address food poverty and waste in the borough.
+Merton’s Community Fridge is a long-term initiative to tackle food poverty and reduce food waste in the borough.
 It's essentially a big fridge where fresh surplus food is donated and redistributed to the community.
-It’s all about sharing and giving.
 Our Community Fridge is the first in Merton, but we have some ‘cool’ neighbours in Brixton (the first community fridge in London) and Camberwell.

 During this time of food crisis, Merton's Community Fridge is directly aiding those living in isolation and/or food poverty, made possible by the support of local volunteers and key partners, including Morden Baptist Church.
-Food is delivered to the Fridge from a central food hub run by Merton Community Transport and from local supermarkets, where it is packaged by our volunteer Fridge Friends, ready for collection.
+We receive food from FareShare - the UK’s longest running food redistribution charity, local supermarkets and food growers, and from residents too.
+It's all about giving and sharing!

 How can you support Merton's Community Fridge?